Create action scripts

 There is a checklist before selecting action script as your solution:

-• I need add a new command?
+I need to add a new command?

 Regular action scripts